xing/mire/README.md

 # mire [ˈmɪʀɛ]

 mire analyzes a Ruby project and helps you to find dependencies, call stacks and unused methods.
-It parses Ruby and HAML files and collects all method definitions and invocations.
+It parses Ruby and Haml files and collects all method definitions and invocations.

 * [Installation](#installation)